Home » Blog » Banana Bread (No Baking Soda)

 Vegetarian

 This cafe-style banana bread (no baking soda) embodies the spirit of a cozy breakfast or a well-deserved afternoon treat.
-The generous use of ripe bananas adds to the flavor and more-ish mouth feel that is both heavenly and comforting.
-Have it with a cup of coffee or have it toasted and slathered with some butter for breakfast.
-It also makes a wonderful lunch box addition for a mid-morning treat.
+The generous use of ripe bananas adds to the flavor and moreish mouthfeel that is both heavenly and comforting.
+Enjoy it with a cup of coffee or toast it and slather it with butter for breakfast.
+It also makes an excellent addition to a lunch box for a mid-morning treat.

 No baking powder in your pantry?
 No worries!
-Just follow this recipe for moist, fluffy, and delicious banana bread!
+Follow this recipe for moist, fluffy, and delicious banana bread.

 I love to always keep this Banana Bread in my fridge for multiple reasons.
-This recipe is very forgiving and does not need advanced skills in baking.
-Since it is oil-based, it does not solidify or harden in cool weather, it makes a wonderful lunch box treat for my kids.
+This recipe is very forgiving and doesn’t require advanced baking skills.
+Since it is oil-based, it does not solidify or harden in cool weather, making it a wonderful lunch box treat for my kids.
 No warming is required!
 It is also a delightful afternoon treat with my much-needed coffee.
 It freezes exceptionally well and stays moist for days.
-It also makes the perfect freezer addition for new mothers or in a care package.
+It also makes a perfect freezer addition for new mothers or as part of a care package.
 Just wrap the slices individually and thaw as required.

 Why You Will Love This Banana Bread Without Baking Soda